-Defer or proceed with invasive procedures1
+Defer invasive procedures1

-Monitor treatment
+Monitor disease state and treatment

 response3